GenericP3rson/docs-1/src/modules/schemas.md

 ```

 ### Examples
 The following are example Schemas and [Objects](./objects.md) which outline how types declared within a schema map to the objects which are defined from them.
-below are two examples: An User Account, and
+Below are two examples: An `User Status`, and a `Pet`.

-### User Account
+### User Status

 ```json
 {